 The end of British Rule was marked with the departure of the First Battalion of the Somerset Light Infantry through the Gateway on 28th February 1948.

-A 5000 rupee note was issued with H V R Iyengar as the signatory where the Gateway of India was featured in the central panel with ‘Gateway of India, Bombay’ written below it.
+A 5000 rupee note was issued with B. Rama Rau as the signatory where the Gateway of India was featured in the central panel with ‘Gateway of India, Bombay’ written below it.
 This vintage note has a special significance when we mention about monuments on Indian banknotes.

 There are many other breathtaking historical wonders and monuments in India.
 If you were asked to design a banknote for India, which monument would you like to have on it?